 The science of health care delivery is the study and design of systems, processes, leadership and management used to optimize health care delivery and health for all.
 The BS program in the science of health care delivery is designed to provide undergraduate students a foundation in person-centered health care, leadership and critical thinking, population health, informatics, systems engineering, and economics and policy.
 Graduates may pursue entry-level positions in health care administration, delivery or policy, or pursue further education through graduate programs.

 Change in the health care system has accelerated in the past five years and will continue to do so as the health care system transforms itself to one based on value rather than on volume.
-The certificate program in the science of health care delivery addresses the current and future needs of the workforce in the health care industry, such as C-suite executives and administrators, health care providers (physicians, physician assistants, nurse practitioners, nurses), front line staff (respiratory therapists, occupational therapists, physical therapists, dietitians), and students in the health-related disciplines.
+The certificate program in the science of health care delivery addresses the current and future needs of the workforce in the health care industry, such as C-suite executives and administrators, health care providers (physicians, physician assistants, nurse practitioners and nurses), front line staff (respiratory therapists, occupational therapists, physical therapists and dietitians), and students in the health-related disciplines.

 The MS program in the science of health care delivery focuses on the study and design of systems, processes, leadership and management used to optimize health care delivery and health for all.
-This degree program provides students with knowledge and competencies to contribute in a patient-centered, safe and cost-effective health care system, and is designed for individuals with an interest in a career in the health care industry.
+This degree program is designed for individuals with an interest in a career in the health care industry, providing students with knowledge and competencies to contribute in a patient-centered, safe and cost-effective health care system.

 The curriculum is centered on high-value care, leadership and critical thinking, population health, informatics, systems engineering, management, and health economics and policy.
 Students apply concepts through case studies and team-based projects to facilitate integration of knowledge and competencies.
 Participating students work in a cohort through the program and are able to complete the degree in nine months (one academic year).